christysato/MS-ADS-Portfolio/Data_Analysis_Decision_Making_project/ReadMe.md

 ## MBC638: Data Analysis and Decision Making ##
 *Software Needed*: Microsoft PowerPoint

-Group project on statistical analysis on Life Expentancy around the world to see relationships between variables and how strong the correlations are between these variables.
+Group project on statistical analysis on Life Expectancy around the world to see relationships between variables and how strong the correlations are between these variables.

 1. ***Dataset used:*** Life Expectancy.xlsx